Avaray/yet-another-neutralinojs-starter/README.md

 # 📑 TODO

 - [ ] Make the "Playground" page better
+- [ ] Make this starter compatible with other JS Runtimes
+- [ ] Make this starter compatible with Neu's `--template` option
 - [ ] Add theme switcher

 # 🛸 Contributing